GrinonBarrett/Taksidos/Core Rules/Creatures/Etermhi.md

  • Obstacles that would reduce the speed of it have only half of their normal effect unless they specifically affect amorphous creatures as well.
  • Anytime a spell would be cast against it that would affect its form, shape, composition, or mental state- it gains a d12 bonus to its saves against that effect.
  • It cannot be grappled.
- • While the it has a creature grappled, it can treat that creature as being unarmored for the purpose of attacking it.
+ • While it has a creature grappled, it can treat that creature as being unarmored for the purpose of attacking it.
  • It is capable of traveling through any opening small enough to stick one’s fist.
  • Cannot use armor, shields, or any item.
  • Receives wounds, but no effect from them.